FreddyyAndrews/Brute-Force-Chess-Engine-in-Java/README.md

 - The board setup can be initialized with a Fen String.

+- Move generation is currently working for sliding pieces, knights and the king.

+- Next I will be adding more movement features for pawns.

 ###### This project was writen in java 11.0.13 and began in 2023.